alf-p-steinbach/Wrapped-stdlib/README.md

 (I added coloration of the screenshot to identify the typed commands as such, but you will likely see all Windows console window text in the same color).

 5. Okay.
 That’s it!
 You’re ready to go!
 Yay!
 Woohoo!
    Wow!
-Yesss!
+   *Yesss*!

 Background &amp; goal.
 ----